Reason 5: Overusing OTC Nasal Decongestant Spray

 - Vasotec ( enalapril)

-If the generic name of your medicine ends with "pril," there's a good chance it's an ACE inhibitor.
+If the generic name of your medicine or any ingredient in your combination medicine ends with "pril," there's a good chance it's an ACE inhibitor.

-If your cough isn’t getting better after a week, call your doctor.
+If your cough is severe or isn’t getting better after a week, call your doctor.
 Together, you can find out what’s causing your cough and make sure you get the right treatment.